taskrabbit/forklift/readme.md

 - Forklift's logger is [Lumberjack](https://github.com/bdurand/lumberjack) with a wrapper to also echo the log lines to stdout and save them to an array to be accessed later by the email system.
 - The connections hash will be passed directly to a [mysql2](https://github.com/brianmario/mysql2) connection.
 Follow the link to see all the available options.

 ## Limitations
-- forklift must be running on the same physical server as the `working` and final `databases`
 - mySQL only (the [mysql2](https://github.com/brianmario/mysql2) gem specifically)

-## Roadmap to V1
-- remote import functions
-- moving the `mysqldump` output off of the server